kingnight/kendo-docs/api/wrappers/jsp/diagram/connectiondefaults.md

 ### endCap `java.lang.String`

-The start cap (arrow, head or decoration) of the connection:Note that you can also use the "ArrowStart" for the endCap but its direction will be inversed.
+The start cap (arrow, head or decoration) of the connection:Note that you can also use the "arrow" for the endCap but its direction will be inversed.

 #### Example
     <kendo:diagram-connectionDefaults endCap="endCap">